balsikandar/balsikandar/README.md

-### Hi there 👋, I'm Bal sikandar - aka[bali].
+### Hi there 👋, I'm Bal sikandar - aka[Bali].

 - 🔭 I’m currently working on
 - 🌱 I’m currently learning everything.
-- 👯 I'm looking to Collaborate on Android/React Native projects.
+- 👯 I'm looking to Collaborate on Android/React Native.
 - 🤔 I’m looking for help with next destination to visit.
 - 💬 Talk to me about Android, kotlin and books.
-- 📫 How to reach me: balsikandar.nsit@gmail.com
+- 📫 Connect me: balsikandar.nsit@gmail.com

 <!--
 **balsikandar/balsikandar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.